 New digital research methods

 The massive growth in general internet and social media, enables marketers and researchers to communicate with their consumers digitally, and also better understand the changing digital world.
 New digital functionality such as wikis, video filming and uploading and messaging also provides researchers with a new means of customer communication, and new means of capturing information.
-This therefore helps researchers and customers collaborate and co-create ideas.
+This therefore helps researchers and customers work together and co-create ideas.

 New digital technology allows new digital research encounters